IETF-Hackathon/pqc-certificates/docs/oid_mapping.md

 Taken from:
 * https://docs.google.com/document/d/1A2-D82du0qJjygvBuOlG8Xao3MzDYz1pRDzjT9eY6ls/edit#

+Notes:
-Note: asterisk "*" means experimental; ie likely to change after the hackathon.
+1. Asterisk "*" means experimental; ie likely to change after the hackathon.
+2. ~~Strikethrough~~ means that this is a deprecated OID as it refers to an older (non-compatible) version of the algorithm spec.

 ## Single-algorithm OIDs